 Traverse City is a somewhat small city located in the state of Michigan.
 With a population of 15,515 people and 11 constituent neighborhoods, Traverse City is the 82nd largest community in Michigan.
-Traverse City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Traverse City has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Traverse City real estate is some of the most expensive in Michigan, although Traverse City house values don't compare to the most expensive real estate in the U.S.

-Traverse City is a decidedly white-collar city, with fully 85.02% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities, Traverse City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Traverse City are a mix of both white- and blue-collar jobs.
 Overall, Traverse City is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Traverse City who work in sales jobs (13.96%), office and administrative support (11.98%), and management occupations (11.01%).
+There are especially a lot of people living in Traverse City who work in sales jobs (15.00%), office and administrative support (10.69%), and management occupations (10.38%).

 The people who call Traverse City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Traverse City residents report their race to be White, followed by Native American.
-Important ancestries of people in Traverse City include Irish, English, Polish, and French .
+The greatest number of Traverse City residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Traverse City include German, Irish, English, Polish, and French.

 The most common language spoken in Traverse City is English.
 Other important languages spoken here include German/Yiddish and Spanish.